 The provisions of this Section 2 shall govern the provision of any Website Development Services to be provided by Us to You as set out in the Statement of Work (where applicable).

-(b) On expiry or termination of the Agreement (except where We terminate in accordance with Clause 9.2a of the Terms and Conditions), We will provide to You with an electronic copy of the object source code and subject to the payment of any expenses We reasonably incur, provide such assistance as is reasonably requested by You in transferring the Website and/or hosting of the Website to You or another service provider who shall be permitted to manage the object source code in the Website.
+(b) On expiry or termination of the Agreement (except where We terminate in accordance with Clause 9.2a of the Terms and Conditions) and subject to received payment of all sums due to Us by You, We will provide to You with an electronic copy of the source code and subject to the payment of any expenses We reasonably incur, provide such assistance as is reasonably requested by You in transferring the Website and/or hosting of the Website to You or another service provider who shall be permitted to manage the source code in the Website.

 (c) Subject to Section 2.1(b) above, You may not disclose or make available the Licensed Software to any entity nor permit others to use it except Your employees and agents who may use it only on Your behalf and for the purposes expressly set out in the Agreement.

 (d) Ownership of Intellectual Property Rights for Licensed Software is retained by Us and is not transferred to You.